adamsilver/fdpb/03-book-a-flight.md

 </div>
 ```

-We'll cover off the other rules as we design the component itself.
+We'll cover off the other rules as we go.

 First, we need to hide (not remove!) the select box.
 It shouldn't be removed because it's the select box value that is sent to the server on submission.
 To hide the select box we need to add:

-- a class to make it visually hidden with CSS
+- a class of `visuallyhidden` to make it visually hidden with CSS
 - `aria-hidden="true"` so it's not perceivable by screen readers
 - `tabindex="-1"` so that it is not focusable by keyboard